-For instance, if you define a build runner parameter as a reference to another property: %env.JDK_16%/lib/*.jar, this will implicitly add an agent requirement for the referenced property: that is, env.JDK_16 must be defined.
+For example, if you define a build runner parameter as a reference to another property: %env.JDK_16%/lib/*.jar, this will implicitly add an agent requirement for the referenced property: that is, env.JDK_16 must be defined.
 To define such properties on the agent, you can: